wepay/yaml-nginx/README.md

 	    }
 	}

 **Note:** This library uses com.fasterxml.jackson.databind.ObjectMapper class.
-Values like "on" and "off" should always be surrounded with double quotes since objectMapper internally treates them as "true" and "false" respectively.
+Values like "on" and "off" should always be surrounded with double quotes since objectMapper internally treats them as "true" and "false" respectively.

 ## Requirements
 	JDK 1.8+